-- Certain therapies work better at different stages of your treatment.
+- Certain treatments work better at different stages of your treatment.

-If you have metastatic lung cancer, your doctor may start with something like chemotherapy, targeted therapy, or immunotherapy.
+If you have this type of lung cancer, your doctor may start with something like chemotherapy, targeted therapy, or immunotherapy.
 They’ll choose the one they think is most likely to shrink your tumor or get rid of your cancer.
-If that drug doesn’t work like they expect, they might try one or more additional therapies, either at the same time or later to try to achieve the best results.
+If that drug doesn’t work like they expect, they might try one or more others, either at the same time or later, to try to get the best results.

 The FDA has approved several immunotherapy drugs for metastatic lung cancer for use before or after chemotherapy.
 Clinical trials are underway to see how well these drugs work with chemotherapy, radiation, and each other.

-These treatments can be used alone or with chemotherapy to treat lung cancer:
+Targeted therapies.
+Depending on the drug, these treatments can be used alone or with chemotherapy to treat lung cancer.

-- Afatinib (Gilotrif), dacomitinib (Vizimpro), erlotinib (Tarceva), gefitinib (Iressa), necitumumab (Portrazza), and osimertinib (Tagrisso) all target a lung cancer cell protein called EGFR.
+- Afatinib (Gilotrif), amivantamab-vmjw (Rybrevant), dacomitinib (Vizimpro), erlotinib (Tarceva), gefitinib (Iressa), mobocertinib (Exkivity), necitumumab (Portrazza), and osimertinib (Tagrisso) all target a lung cancer cell protein called EGFR.
 They work if you need treatment in addition to chemotherapy.